colbyveal/littlefoot_library/Source/QA/README.md

 call each API and trigger both happy paths and exceptions for them and ensure our return values are what we expect.
 We will need to create mock json data to trigger certain scenarios.

-Can be executed via `python -m pytest Source/QA/api_test.py` from root
+Can be executed via `python -m pytest Source/QA/api_test.py` from root.
+Ensure the flask server is running first, via `pythom -m flask run`

 ## UI Testing